railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

   --> Timesheet Profit`.

-* You can then use the statistical reports to analyze your services by period, by product or by account using the menu :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Analysis` and :menuselection:`Human Resources --> Reporting --> Timesheets --> Timesheet Sheet Analysis`.
+* You can then use the statistical reports to analyze your services by period, by product or by account using the menu :menuselection:`Reporting --> Human Resources --> Timesheet Analysis` and :menuselection:`Reporting --> Human Resources --> Timesheet Sheet Analysis`.

 .. figure::  images/service_timesheet_graph.png
    :scale: 75
    :align: center

    *Chart of timesheet by account*

-The data making up these list views can be varied using the filters available in the upper part of the screen.
-If you want to see more detail, switch to the graph view.

 .. index::
    single: timesheet; evaluation